Xanthium7/Ad_tingy/vegeta_doc/queries.md

 Can you ruin food by seasoning too late?
 Yes — seasoning too late may not penetrate and can result in superficial flavor only.

+Can you beat Goku tho?
+Yes Vegeta is goku approved ;)